Dagobert II: Reign

 The only surviving authentic charter issued by Dagobert confirms the possessions of the monastery of Stavelot-Malmedy.
-In the charter Dagobert refers to the donations made by his father, but does not mention that the monastery was founded by Grimoald, the man who had exiled him.
+In the charter, Dagobert refers to the donations made by his father, but does not mention that the monastery was founded by Grimoald, the man who had exiled him.

 Dagobert reintroduced the minting of gold, which had apparently been suspended by Childeric II around 670.
 His gold tremissis broke with the old Frankish style and copied the cross potent on three steps of contemporary Byzantine solidi.
 Dagobert was also the last king in whose name coins were struck in Marseille.
 The important royal coinage of Marseille, lasting from 613 until 679, was always struck with the name of a king, which was unusual since Frankish coins typically contain only the names of the moneyer and the mint.

 In 679, while on his way to Rome to attend a church council, Wilfrid stayed at the court of Dagobert, who was grateful to the bishop for having facilitated his return from Ireland.
 Dagobert offered to appoint Wilfrid to the diocese of Strasbourg, which the Life of Wilfrid calls the "chief bishopric of his realm", but Wilfrid declined.
 Dagobert provided him with arms and companions for the rest of his journey to Rome.
 In Italy, Wilfrid stayed for a time at the court of Dagobert's new ally, Perctarit.

 In late 679, shortly after Wilfrid's visit, Dagobert was assassinated.
 The Life of Wilfrid claims that this was engineered by "treacherous dukes" with the consent of the bishops.
 According to a late tradition, he was killed by his own godson, John, while hunting in the Woëvre.
 The traditional date of his death, 23 December, is likewise based on late sources but widely accepted.

 Following Dagobert's death, Ebroin managed to extend Theuderic III's authority over Austrasia.
 On Wilfrid's return trip through Austrasia in 680, he was arrested by Ebroin's men, who blamed him for having arranged Dagobert's return.
-According to the report in the Life, Dagobert was a "destroyer of cities, despising the counsels of the magnates, reducing the people with taxation ... being contemptuous of God's churches and their bishops."
+According to the report in the Life of Wilfrid, Dagobert was a "destroyer of cities, despising the counsels of the magnates, reducing the people with taxation ... being contemptuous of God's churches and their bishops."
 It is possible that the reference to the destruction of cities refers to Dagobert's failure to protect them when Ebroin devastated the land after his victory at Lucofao.